Conditions of Residency for MRS Accommodation sites

 14.13 The panel may decide the review request based on the documents submitted to it by the resident and the Director MRS and any other person with information that may assist the panel, or after convening a meeting of the panel at which the Director MRS and the resident and any other person approved by the panel is invited to attend.
 If a person fails to attend the meeting without the approval of the panel, the review request may be determined in their absence.

 14.14 If there is a meeting of the panel which the resident attends, the resident may be accompanied by another resident who may act as a support person (see sections 11.8 and 11.9 for information about the role of the support person).

-14.15 Once the panel has considered the review request, it may confirm the eviction, or set aside the notice to vacate and impose a sanction, or set aside the notice to vacate with no further action.
+14.15 Once the panel has considered the review request, it may confirm the eviction with no further right of review, or set aside the notice to vacate and impose a sanction, or set aside the notice to vacate with no further action.

-14.17 Until a decision is made under Section 14.16, the Director may review and alter the original decision (including sanctions) made under Section 11, 12, and 13.
+14.17 Until a decision is made under Section 14.16, the Director may review and alter the original decision (including sanctions) made under Sections 11, 12, and 13.

 Section 15 - Implications of unpaid rent or other accommodation fees

 What are the University’s Restrictions on Enrolment and Graduation?

 15.1 Under Regulation 11 of the Monash University (Vice-Chancellor) Regulations: